Bigdasgit/SIGEM/README.md

 --topK_save_path: Path to write the top nodes into a binary file
 ```
 ### NOTE:
-**It is hihgly recommended** to set the values of "--itr", "--damping_factor", "--scaling_factor", "--bch_cpu", "--bch_gpu", and "--lr" parameters to the ones explained in Section 5.3.1 of the paper.
+**It is highly recommended** to set the values of "--itr", "--damping_factor", "--scaling_factor", "--bch_cpu", "--bch_gpu", and "--lr" parameters to the ones explained in Section 5.3.1 of the paper.

 ### Sample:
 1) Link Prediction Task